Our Mission

 72

-Number of children enrolled in our Early Childhood Education program which provides childcare, education, and meals for working families.
+Number of children enrolled in our Early Childhood Education program, which offers high-quality education and childcare for working families.

 21,200+